AmirulAndalib/cloudflare-error-page/README.md

 # Cloudflare Error Page Generator

+📢 **Update (2025/12/09)**: All icons used in the error page have been fully redrawn as vector assets.
+These icons along with the stylesheet are also inlined into a single file of the error page, eliminating any need of hosting additional resources and ensuring better experience for you and your end users.

 ## What does this project do?

 This project creates customized error pages that mimics the well-known Cloudflare error page.
 You can also embed it into your website.